xu-kai-xu/MatlabPNM/README.md

 # MatlabPNM
-Pore Network Modeling immiscible two phase code written in Matlab.
+A Matlab-based package for performing Pore Network Modeling of porous media.

 #What is MatlabPNM?